aaronArinder/node-twitter-cli/README.md

 ### Twitter CLI
 This is a CLI tool for interacting with Twitter.
+Useful for checking whether some service is done.
+E.g., recently I used it to find out whether other folks were experiencing AWS DNS issues without having to open a browser.

 #### Installation
 First, [create an app](https://developer.twitter.com/en/apps) on Twitter.
 After you've successfully created one, find the `keys and tokens` tab in your newly created app.